How Methane Impacts Health

 (photo from left to right: Sarah Vogel, Environmental Defense Fund; Todd Crane, International Livestock Research Institute; Carolina Urmenita, Global Methane Hub; Adrián Fernández, Iniciativa Climática de México)

-• Learn more
+Learn more

-Methane and Health Dialogue Series Report— Read our methane and health two-pager to learn more about methane’s role in the climate crisis, how methane and its co-pollutants impact health and opportunities to track methane emissions and reduce them in the three highest-emitting sectors.
+— Read our methane and health two-pager to learn more about methane’s role in the climate crisis, how methane and its co-pollutants impact health and opportunities to track methane emissions and reduce them in the three highest-emitting sectors.

 — Read our Methane and Health Dialogue Series report for a more detailed analysis of methane emissions, climate and health impacts and mitigation opportunities.
 The report, prepared by our partners at RESOLVE, draws on input from experts on agriculture, oil and gas, public health and waste management from around the world.

-Read our two-pager on methane in the oil and gas industry to dig deeper into health impacts and short-term actions the industry can take to significantly cut emissions.
+—Read our two-pager on methane in the oil and gas industry to dig deeper into health impacts and short-term actions the industry can take to significantly cut emissions.

 A climate justice approach is critical, with different health benefit opportunities in low, middle and high income countries.
 There are opportunities and inspiring case studies across oil and gas, agriculture, and waste sectors, yet health benefits are not fully quantified.